ayoleon/Java2-Labs/README.md

 - Event handling and parsing user input
 - Formatting output with `DecimalFormat`
 - File input/output
+- Database integration using JDBC with Microsoft Access, SQL query execution
+- Multi-class GUI design
+- Event-driven programming for real-world applications like a customer checkout system.

 ## Course Progression
 These labs reflect a progression from foundational Java concepts to more advanced, real-world application development.
 Later labs build directly on earlier ones, expanding functionality and introducing new programming paradigms such as graphical user interfaces, event-driven design, file input/output, and menu-based application structure.